SteFowles-White/First-C-.net-project/README.md

 The problem to solve was:

-// Task : build some code with uses classes and method to calculate the total salary for an employee depending on the managers rateing of either
+// Task : build some code with uses classes and method to calculate the total salary for an employee depending on the managers rating of either
 // poor, good and Excellent and add a bounus based on employee performance